Asbestos Cancer Center

 As its name suggests, asbestos cancer is directly related to exposure to asbestos.
 Asbestos has a long history of being used as a fire-proofing insulator for many years.
 It was only a few decades ago that regulations governing asbestos began reducing the threat.
 Today, more information is available regarding asbestos cancer, and people with mesothelioma are better equipped to fight this disease.

 Patients suffering from minor breathing problems, chest pains, or chronic coughs and have had a history of contact with asbestos should immediately contact a medical professional with expertise in the treatment of mesothelioma.

-Treatments For Asbestos Cancer
+Treatments for Mesothelioma Cancer

 Treatment for asbestos cancer has traditionally been a combination of surgery, chemotherapy and radiation.
 Early intervention through surgery can improve recovery, but one of the problems in dealing with asbestos-caused tumors is that they are difficult to diagnose.
 The longer asbestos cancer goes undiagnosed, the harder it is to surgically remove it.

 Chemotherapy is the most widely used treatment for dealing with mesothelioma.
 Various chemical treatments are given to patients in hopes of finding one that will fight the cancer.
 These treatments have proven to be somewhat successful.
 New clinical trials provide patients with drugs that may be added to the medical arsenal against asbestos cancer and improve patient survival rates.